HarrisonKeeling/wormy/README.md

 to kill a worm remotely via the Google Sheet (I guess you could, by using remote bash commands like `ps` and `kill` but this could become tedius when the worm is spreading rapidly).

+Additionally, the `cron/index.js` process to generate an `authentication token` is not currently automated.
+I'm still working on a way to run it on a cron job, but in the meantime it holds the name of what it aspires to be :p